 Does it seem like you see more comments this time around?
 You’re not crazy.
 Comments linked to material that was deleted only show when the deleted material is displayed, which only happens when the markup is on.
 Now that the markup is on, you’ll see every last explanation and comment that exists.

 Like this article?
-Add your email address to the form on the right to get weekly blog updates and newsletters through MailChimp.
+Add your email address to the form on the top right to get weekly blog updates and news from Speculations Editing Services.